EtashGuha/R2CCP/README.md

 ## Get Started
 Our example file (example.py) provides a simple demonstration of how to use our R2CCP class for conformal prediction.
 At a high level, the basic steps are instantiating the model class, fitting against data, and analyzing the results.
 ```
+# Import the model
+from R2CCP.main import R2CCP

 # Instiantiate the model
 model = R2CCP({'model_path':'model_paths/model_save_destination.pth', 'max_epochs':5})
 // model_path is where to save the trained model output (required parameter)